IlijaMihajlovic/Detect-objects-in-images-with-CoreML-and-AVFoundation/README.md

 # Detect-objects-in-images-with-CoreML-and-AVFoundation
-The project is still in progress
+The project is still in progress...

 ___